OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 `TLD` = Top-Level Domain

-A TLD is the `.com` part of `Tryhackme.com`.
+The TLD is the `.com` part of a site.
+For example, `Tryhackme.com`.

 There are two types of TLD:
 - gTLD = Generic Top Level
 - ccTLD = Country Code Top Level